aarnav1729/aarnav1729/README.md

 - created      [taste of bombay](https://aarnav1729.github.io/tasteofbombay/), for a popular restrobar located at nampally, hyderabad.
 - handcrafted  [kohe](https://kohe.netlify.app/), a website for a cozy coffee shop located at jubilee hills, hyderabad.
 - spearheaded  [leaf](https://petp-alpha.vercel.app/), a real-time vendor bidding platform that tracks the complete lifecycle of a RFQ and supports e-reverse auctions.
-- initiated    [rm²](https://permatrix.netlify.app/), an interactive racking matrix that supports CRUD, search, autoref, and occupancy tracking for storage facilities.
+- lauched      [rm²](https://permatrix.netlify.app/), an interactive racking matrix that supports CRUD, search, autoref, and occupancy tracking for storage facilities.
 - built        [premier foundation](https://main--premierfoundation.netlify.app/), a charitable subsidary of premier energies located at hitech city, hyderabad.
 - optimized    [premier energies](https://www.premierenergies.com/), the official website of premier energies, located at hitech city, hyderabad.
 - pioneered    [sparks n sizzles](https://aarnav1729.github.io/SnSLandingPage/) for a thriving jewelry boutique located at banjara hills, hyderabad.